 Ahmed, R., Tahir, M. and Azmi bin Mohamad, N., 2013.
 Leadership is vital for project managers to achieve project efficacy.
 Research Journal of Recent Sciences, 2(6), pp.99-102.

 Chavdarova, A. and Wang, H., 2010.
-How risk assessment can be done in a quantitative way in a Chinese SME: A case study in China.
+How risk assessment can be done quantitatively in a Chinese SME: A case study in China.